richsoni/richsoni-songs/as-hard-as-I-fell.md

 ---
 title: As Hard As I Fell
 ---

-in the beginning, time took a pause
+In the beginning, time took a pause
-just faces grinning, apathetic to flaws
+Just faces grinning, apathetic to flaws
-but the clock struck its bell
+But the clock struck its bell
-and upon the 8th day
+And upon the 8th day
-as slow as they fell
+As slow as they fell
-sas slow as they rolled away
+'Sas slow as they rolled away

-she gave it another try, for old times sake
+She gave it another try, for old times sake
-she slipped out passed the guy, without making him wake
+She slipped out passed the guy, without makin' him wake
-it started so well
+It started so well
-when they she met him at the cafe
+When they she met him at the café
-but as hard as she fell
+But as hard as she fell
-sas hard as she rolled away
+'Sas hard as she rolled away

-it came up real slow, with a warm feeling inside
+It came up real slow, with a warm feeling inside
-he felt it grow, like the rise of the tide
+He felt it grow, like the rise of the tide
-hes losing the swell
+Hes losing the swell
-and gets annoyed by the sway
+And gets annoyed by the sway
-as slow as he fell
+As slow as he fell
-is as slow as he'll roll away
+Is as slow as he'll roll away

-now ive learned my lesson, ive been burned several times
+Now I've learned my lesson, I've been burned several times
-its no longer depressing, its the cost of tossing the dice
+Its no longer depressing, its the cost of tossing the dice
-dont act misconstrued
+Don't act misconstrued
-when I got nothin to say
+When I got nothin' to say
-as hard as I fall for you
+As hard as I fall for you
-is as hard as ill roll away
+Is as hard as ill roll away